What can fans expect at the Qatar World Cup?

 "It's an unprecedented opportunity to project a true image of the Arab world as a welcoming, peaceful, and hospitable region.

-"With one year to go, we have achieved a degree of readiness that no Fifa World Cup host country has reached this far out from the tournament kick-off date."
+"With one year to go [last November] we achieved a degree of readiness that no Fifa World Cup host country has reached this far out from the tournament kick-off date."

 With the help of Qatar's organising supreme committee, BBC Sport answers some key questions facing those looking to attend.

-If they seal progression, the three Home Nations teams and all remaining qualifiers will find out the group stage draw on 1 April 2022 in Doha.

-When do tickets go on sale?
+When did tickets go on sale?

-Tickets will go on sale early next year with prices and information on categories to be announced by Fifa.
-It remains to be seen whether the cost of tickets for locals will be cheaper than for foreigners.
+The first sales for tickets closed on Wednesday and Fifa announced that 804,186 had been snapped up, with those from Qatar, USA, England, Mexico and UAE the top five buying countries.

 How many fans are expected and where can I stay?